symfony/polyfill/README.md

 Symfony Polyfill
 ================

-This project backports features found in latest PHP versions.
-It also provides compatibility PHP implementations for some extensions and functions.
-You should use it when portability across PHP versions and extensions is desired.
+This project backports features found in the latest PHP versions and provides compatibility layers for some extensions and functions.
+It is intended to be used when portability across PHP versions and extensions is desired.

 Polyfills are provided for:
 - the `mbstring` and `iconv` extensions;